-Butto n Usage Navigator Key, Volume Key Used to adjust the volume of the speaker, handset and headset, and also adjust the display contrast.
-The Navigator Key can also be used to select data from the Call Directory on the display. (¥1X) PROGRAM Used to enter and exit programming mode.
+Butto n Usage Used to adjust the volume of the ringer, speaker, handset and headset, and also adjust the display contrast.
+The Navigator Key and Jog Dial can also be used to select data from the Call Directory and the System Feature Access Menu on the display.
+Navigator Key, Jog Dial, Volume Кеу VOL V ENTER Used to confirm the selected item.
+CANCEL Used to cancel the selected item.
+PROGRAM Used to enter and exit programming mode.
 FLASH/RECALL Used to disconnect the current call and make another call without hanging up (Flash/Recall mode or Terminate mode), or used to send a flash/recall signal to the telephone company or host PBX to access external features (External Feature Access mode).
 This button can also be used as a CANCEL button while on-hook.
 HOLD Used to place a call on hold.
-SP-PHONE (Spea kerphone) Used for hands-free operation.
+SP-PHONE (Speakerphone) Used for hands-free operation.
 Also used to switch between handset and hands-free operation.
 MONITOR Used for hands-free dialing.
 Also used to monitor the other party's voice in hands-free mode.
 MESSAGE Used to leave a Message Waiting indication or call back the party who left the Message Waiting indication.
 REDIAL Used to redial the last number dialed.

-TRANSFER Used to transfer a call to another party.
+Button Usage TRANSFER Used to transfer a call to another party.
 Flexible CO Used to access a CO line or trunk group when making or receiving a call according to the button's preprogrammed CO Line Access method (Default: S-CO).
 Can also be customized as a different feature button.
 INTERCOM Used to make or receive intercom calls.
 AUTO ANS (Auto Answer) /MUTE Used to receive an incoming call in hands-free mode, or used to mute the built-in microphone or handset during a conversation.

-Button Usage VOICE CALL Used to monitor an intercom call automatically (a hands-free conversation is not possible).
+VOICE CALL/MUTE Used to monitor an intercom call automatically (a hands-free conversation is not possible).
+Also used to mute the handset during a conversation.
 AUTO DIAL/STORE Used for System/Personal Speed Dialing and storing program changes.
 CONF (Conference) Used to establish a multiparty conversation.
 FWD/DND Used to set Call Forwarding (FWD) or Do Not Disturb (DND) PAUSE Used to insert a dialing pause in a stored number.
 Also used as the Program button on analog proprietary telephones (APTs) which do not have the PROGRAM button.
-PF (Programmable Feature) Used to access a preprogrammed feature with a one-touch operation. (no default)
+Soft Used to select the item displayed on the bottom line of the display.
+SELECT Used to select the displayed item or to call the displayed number.
+SHIFT Used to access the second level of Soft button items.
+MODE Used to change the current display to access various features.